scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 {: #figure-10 title="AS Entry Signed Header"}

-The header part defines metadata that is relevant to the computation and verification of the signature.
-It MUST include at least the following metadata:
+The header part carries information that is relevant to the computation and verification of the signature.
+It contains the following fields:

-- The algorithm to compute the signature
+- `signature_algorithm`: Specifies the algorithm to compute the signature.
+This field is REQUIRED.
-- The subjectKeyIdentifier of the public key to be used to verify the signature (see {{I-D.dekater-scion-pki}})
-- The ISD-AS number of the AS

-The following code block defines the signed header of an AS entry in Protobuf message format (called the `Header` message).
+- `verification_key_id`: Contains a `VerificationKeyID` message, carrying information relevant to signing and verifying PCBs and other control-plane messages.
+This field is REQUIRED.
+- `timestamp`: Defines the signature creation timestamp.
+This field is OPTIONAL.
+- `metadata`: it may include metadata.
+This field is OPTIONAL.
+While it is part of the generic `Header` message format, it MUST be empty in an AS entry signed header.
+- `associated_data_length`: Specifies the length of the data covered by the signature but not included within the header or body.
+This data contains information about preceding AS entries, as described in [](#sign).
+The value of this field is zero if no associated data is covered by the signature.

+The `Header` protobuf message definition is:

 ~~~~
    message Header {